Project Plan Template with example

 Identifying Resources

-• Identify the resources with the necessary abilities to fulfil the defined project tasks.
+• Identify the resources with the necessary abilities to fulfill the defined project tasks.

-• Some of these materials may not be available during the course of your research.
+• Some of these materials may not be available during your research.
 From the preceding stage, locate accessible resources.

-• Once the availability of resources has been determined, allocate the available resource to a task.
+• Once the available resources have been determined, allocate the available resources to a task.

 You may also control resource workloads from the Team Timeline based on job estimations.